Import: Scale

+The United States is said to be the world's largest importer.
+From 2016 to 2021, the US spent $15 trillion on importing goods from around the world.

 Balance of trade

 A country has demand for an import when the price of the good (or service) on the world market is less than the price on the domestic market.

 The balance of trade, usually denoted $NX$, is the difference between the value of all the goods (and services) a country exports and the value of the goods the country imports.
 A trade deficit occurs when imports are larger than exports.
 Imports are impacted principally by a country's income and its productive resources.
 For example, the US imports oil from Canada even though the US has oil and Canada uses oil.
 However, consumers in the US are willing to pay more for the marginal barrel of oil than Canadian consumers are, because there is more oil demanded in the US than there is oil produced.
+In 2016, only about 30% of countries had a trade surplus.
+Most trade experts and economists argue that it is wrong to automatically assume a trade deficit is harmful to a country's economy.

 In macroeconomic theory, the value of imports can be modeled as a function of domestic absorption (spending on everything, regardless of source) and the real exchange rate.
 These are the two most important factors affecting imports and they both affect imports positively.